 Welcome to Heap’s API documentation.
 Our APIs allow developers to capture additional data about user interactions outside of what Heap autocaptures out-of-the-box, manage identity across sessions and devices, and more.

-If you haven’t used Heap before, in summary, Heap is a product analytics platform that helps you understand how and why customers engage with your product by automatically capturing a wealth of data about user interactions with your site or app.
+If you haven’t used Heap before, in summary, Heap is a digital insights platform that helps you understand how and why customers engage with your digital experience by automatically capturing a wealth of data about user interactions with your site or app.
 For more details, see What is Heap?

 Post-install, you can set up integrations with Heap to capture data from external sources like your CRM tool, email marketing tool, and more, without needing to use our APIs.
 See Integrations for a full list of what’s available and steps to set up each one.